samirkape/awesome-go-bot/README.md

 2. **Filter by Star Count**: Easily filter the list based on the number of stars a GitHub repository has.

-3. **Top Go Repositories**: Get the top Go repositories by sending a message with "/topN," where N is any number (cappted to 200) between 0 and the maximum number of packages (approximately 2500 as of now).
+3. **Top Go Repositories**: Get the top Go repositories ( sorted by stars ) by sending a message with "/top"

 4. **Search by Keyword**: You can search for packages using tags.